c78867886/TwitterBaby/README.md

 # TwitterBaby
 > This is the course project for CEN5035 aim to create a simple version of twitter.
 > This project will create a web application with basic twitter function including:
-  Sign in, Sign up, Show tweets in the home wepage, Follow, Unfollow, Post Tweet, Delete Tweet, Edit User Profile, Notification, Comments....
+  Login, Signup, Show tweets in the home wepage, Follow, Unfollow, Post Tweet, Delete Tweet, Edit User Profile, Notification, Comments....

 ## Getting Started